prabhat310-bit/pdf-pii-detector/README.md

 1. User uploads a PDF file from frontend
 2. File is sent to FastAPI backend via POST request
 3. Backend extracts text using PDF parser
-4. Text is passed to LLM via LangChain
+4. Text is passed to LLM via API call
 5. LLM detects PII and returns structured output
 6. Response is sent back to frontend and displayed